thisisasetuptomyrap-cmyk/World-Time-Generator-2.0/README.md

 **Overview**

 The regular version of WTG 2.0 was tested primarly using Deepseek v3.1, so this script performs best with that model.
-The lightweight model is primarly for llama and other smaller models, as they have a hard time doing instruction following.
-Mixtral models can also work with the normal wtg scripts, but I haven't done rigorous testing with those models.
+The lightweight script is primarly for llama and other smaller models, as they have a hard time with instruction following.
+Mistral models can also work with the normal wtg scripts, but I haven't done enough rigorous testing to fully reccomend the use of them.

 The Scenario version is just a convient way for mobile users to switch between either script.